 Sketch Writing Level 1 (7 Weeks)

-Instructor: Mark Vannier -- This class teaches the basics of sketch writing.
+Instructors: Mark Vannier & Matt Craig -- This class teaches the basics of sketch writing.
 What makes the premise of your sketch funny?
 Learn heightening and writing efficiently in your scenes.
 Different types of sketches will be introduced as will rewriting sketches, and writing with others.
 There will be home-work assignments each week.
-No prerequisite to start this class (Level 1 Improv is recommended).
+No prerequisite to start this class

 Sketch Writing Level 2 (7 Weeks)

 Instructor: Matt Craig -- Students will build on the skills learned in Sketch 1 to generate material for stage and television.
 Notes from the instructor will become more specific and focused on producing professional sketches.
 The final weeks of class will focus on writing for Saturday Night Live and Television Talk shows like Conan and Jimmy Kimmel Live.

 Instructor: George McAuliffe -- Students will use sketches from level 1 and 2 and create new sketches to form an original sketch show!
 Students will be taken through an iO West rehearsal process while stopping to elaborate on the different elements that make up a successful stage sketch show.
 Writing, tech rehearsal, running order improvisation and acting will all be addressed.
 This class culminates in a main stage show.

 Writing Program Electives